xeophin/intl-presentation/slides.md

 ???

+- Fancy way of saying front end developer – with a bit more responsibilities
-- I work for «Redaktion Tamedia»
+- Our team of four developers work for paid media
 - Whenever a journalist wants to do some fancy storytelling in a story, we're going to program it.
+Can be data visualisations, interactive pieces, large multimedia stories
 - We turn data into visuals, and numbers into language.
-- We had a lot of such code in our projects.
-- With the different newsrooms being combined into one, we were suddenly tasked to produce our projects for the french speaking part of Switzerland as well – which made it obvious how _utterly_ brittle our code really was.
+- We also assist with the storytelling, we decide on the UX, we do the graphic design

 ---